Eye Doctor In Bridgeland

 - Optical Coherence Tomography - identifies any signs of diabetes, high cholesterol and hypertension in your eyes using 3D color images

-At Browz Eyeware in Calgary we offer digital eye exams to help you maintain healthy eyes and vision.
+At Browz Eyeware in Bridgeland we offer digital eye exams to help you maintain healthy eyes and vision.
 Take advantage of this new technology by scheduling an eye exam today.

 - A: Your eye doctor typically dilates your pupils during a comprehensive eye exam to get the best possible view of the retina, optic nerves and other parts of the eye.
 This helps them catch glaucoma, macular degeneration and other irreversible eye diseases before they progress to severe vision loss.

 - A: It’s recommended to have a comprehensive eye exam — digital or regular — every one to two years, depending on your age, risk factors and whether you currently wear glasses or contact lenses.